 - Lift up the front lid.
 Slide to the right and remove.

 - Using spanner provided, remove two 13mm nuts.

 - Lift off two yellow brackets and rear guard.

 - Lift complete cage mechanism from tank.

 - Clean thoroughly.
+Do not turn the drum upside down.
 DO NOT LOSE THE STEEL BALL IN THE DRUM BEARING.
 IT CAN EASILY FALL OUT.

 - Reassemble cage to tank.
 Check that the shaft is correctly located in the bottom bearing.

 - Refit rear guard and two yellow brackets, without using any force.

 - Refit two nuts and front lid.
 The lid must be in the open position when fitting.
 Check that the lettering on the lid is the right way round, or it will not fit.

 Please report any problems and let us have your comments.